Skip to content

 To apply for a Vehicle Crossing permit:

-2. At the preliminary consultation the and Inspections Officer will assess your application and give you the information required to proceed with your application.
+2. At the preliminary consultation the Inspections Officer will assess your application and give you the information required to proceed with your application.

 Follow this same process for Temporary Vehicle Crossings